khalid-hussain/shaheen/chap14.md

 people who are restless but they too are not willing to take any practical steps for opposition."

-"What about their concern for Moosa.
+"What about their concern for Musa.
 Has that been addressed?"

 "What Abu Abdullah has made known about him is that he had escaped from his custody.
 He had produced some witnesses in front of Al-Zeghel."